tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/computational_emotions_via_virtual_neuromodulators.md

 ## Bases

-We used 4 bases for our synthetic theory of artificialal
+We used 4 bases for our synthetic theory of artificial emotions:

 ![3 bases of theory](3_bases.png)

+First base is evolutionary psychology theory of Plutchik [natureofemotions].
+We used main emotional process (feedback loops) from it and adopted it to Model of six [emotionmachine] (6 thinking levels of Marvin Minsky cognitive architecture.

 ## Emotional feedback loops